stnert/check_systemd/README.md

                         'user@\d+\.service'.
 For more informations see the
                         Python documentation about regular expressions
                         (https://docs.python.org/3/library/re.html).
+  -n, --no-startup-time
+                        Don’t check the startup time.
+Using this option the options '-w, --warning' and '-c, --critical' have no effect.
+Performance data about the startup time is collected, but no critical, warning etc. state are triggered.
   -w SECONDS, --warning SECONDS
                         Startup time in seconds to result in a warning status.
+                        Thedefault is 60 seconds.
   -c SECONDS, --critical SECONDS
                         Startup time in seconds to result in a critical status.
+                        Thedefault is 120 seconds.
   -t, --dead-timers     Detect dead / inactive timers.
 See the corresponding
                         options '-W, --dead-timer-warning' and '-C, --dead-
                         timers-critical'.
 Dead timers are detected by parsing